 SCIENT·MANIFESTO

 This is not about defending disorganized risk.
 It is about recognizing the value of structured boldness.

-Truly relevant projects rarely emerge in the territory of the obvious.
+Truly relevant projects rarely begin in the territory of the obvious.
 They emerge when there is a willingness to explore what has not yet been solved — with method, with criteria, and with clarity of purpose.

+SCIENT·MANIFESTO